Click the link below if you would like to submit your concerns in a safe, completely anonymous way:

 Sometimes things go wrong.
 When a situation is uncomfortable, hurtful, exclusionary, or upsetting, there is a problem that should be addressed.
 This code of conduct is an effort to maintain a safe space for everyone, and to talk about what might happen if that space is compromised.
-Please see additional guidelines below for community behavior on how we expect people to interact with one another.
+There are additional guidelines below for community behavior on how we expect people to interact with one another.

 Two helpful groups

 Conduct Committee (ConductCom): If at any time you experience something that you are not comfortable with, you may contact the Conduct Committee.

-For Barnraising and Crisis Convening July 2018, in person Conduct Committee members are:
+For the [event name] in Month YYYY, in person Conduct Committee members are: